TheoBessel/portfolio-v3/articles/project/stacktrace.md

 <!-- ------------------------- Quick Description --------------------------- -->

-Implementing a stacktrace mechanism on ARMv7-M architecture for fault detection and recovery in embedded systems.
+Implementing a stacktrace mechanism on ARMv7-M architecture for TOLOSAT's flight software FDIR.

 <!-- ----------------------------------------------------------------------- -->